sumitsharansatsangi/omni_connectivity/README.md

 ## Why `omni_connectivity`

 Many apps need more than a simple "is there any network" boolean.
-They need to know whether a *specific* service or protocol is reachable (TCP/TLS endpoint, HTTP/GraphQL endpoint, gRPC service, WebSocket, or custom native handshake). `omni_connectivity` is a tiny package designed to:
+They need to know whether a *specific* service or protocol is reachable (TCP/TLS endpoint, HTTP/GraphQL endpoint, gRPC service, SOAP Endpoint, WebSocket, or custom native handshake). `omni_connectivity` is a tiny package designed to:

 * Be platform-aware (native vs web).
-* Keep dependencies minimal (no `http` or `grpc` required).
+* Keep dependencies minimal.
 * Let you plug custom probes (FFI/MethodChannel/native code) for protocol-specific checks.
 * Provide an ergonomic, static API that’s easy for developers to call anywhere.